 Fine control of the major (labelled) tics on all axes at once is possible with the set tics command.
 The tics may be turned off with the unset tics command, and may be turned on (the default state) with set tics.
 Similar commands (by preceding 'tics' by the axis name) control the major tics on a single axis.

-All specified options apply to all axes, i.e., x, y, z, x2, y2, and cb.
+The options in the first set above can be applied individually to any or all axes, i.e., x, y, z, x2, y2, and cb.